 - JOUR 1001.06

 - JOUR 2000.03

-- 3.5 credits in Journalism electives above the 2000 level
+- 3.5 credits in Journalism electives.

 For further details, see page 117.

 4.i Minor in Law and Society

 The Minor in Law and Society is available to students registered in the BA 20-credit major and honours programmes.
 The requirements are as for the appropriate programme with the completion of the following classes: